skwits-dev/CodeWars-Challenges/README.md

 # CodeWars-Challenges
-This repo will seek to demonstrate my progess with problem solving in JavaScript over the coming months, dedicating a period of time daily to focus on CodeWars.
+This repo will include all of my CodeWars problems solved in JavaScript, Java, and C++.